 Also known as a registered agent, your business will provide the agent’s address to receive legal notices from the state.
 You can choose a reliable individual or a company set up for this purpose.

 The corporation’s directors and the LLC’s managers run the business and make governing decisions.
-LLCs can choose to have their members take this role, or can hire someone to take on the role.
+Limited liability companies can choose to have their members take this role, or can hire someone to take on the role.

 Before you can legally do business in the state, you must file formation documents with the New Hampshire Secretary of State.
+Different business entities have different formation document requirements.
 Corporations will file Articles of Incorporation and LLCs will file a Certificate of Formation.
 Once you file and pay the accompanying fee, you will be legally authorized to start conducting business.

 Once you’ve formed your business, the final step is to make the S Corp election.
 Corporations will file Form 2553, Election by a Small Business Corporation.
 LLCs must first elect to be taxed as a corporation, then they need to file Form 2553 to attain S Corp status.